muhariananda/flutter_habar_app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for more details.